e2nIEE/pandapower-homepage/_pages/about.md

 pandapower allows solving AC and DC optimal power flow (OPF) problems through interfacing PYPOWER.
 The interior point solver provided by PYPOWER is used to solve the problem, while costs, flexibilities and constraints are configured through the element-based pandapower data structure.
-This allows all electric element models provided by pandapower to be used in the OPF.
-Branch constraints are given as maximum loading for transformers and lines, instead of absolute limits for power flows.
-Bus constraints include maximum and minimum voltage magnitude.
-Active and reactive power limits can be defined for PV/slack-elements like external grids and generators, but also for PQ-elements, such as loads and static generators.
-This allows flexible consideration of static generators in dispatch optimizations as well as the consideration of load shedding.
+Static loads can be used as flexibilities in the OPF, so that tion of static generators in dispatch optimizations as well as the consideration of load shedding.
 The cost function for each power injection or load can either be defined by a piecewise linear or a n-polynomial cost function of the active and reactive power output of the respective elements.

 **State Estimation**<br>

-pandapower includes a state estimation module that allows to estimate the electrical state of a network by dealing with inaccuracies and errors from measurement data.
-The weighted-least-squares optimization algorithm minimizes the weighted squared differences between measured values and the corresponding power flow equations \cite{abur2004power}.
+pandapower includes a state estimation module that allows to estimate the electrical state of a network by dealing with inaccuracies and errors from measurement data. pandapower supports measurement of voltages, active and reactive power or currents at bus, lines and transformers.
+The state estimation is solved with a weighted-least-square method.
+It also includes a bad-data detection method based on a chi2 and a normalized residuals test.

-pandapower supports bus, line and transformer measurements.
-Bus measurements can be given for voltage magnitude or active and reactive power injections.
-Measurements at lines or transformers can be given for current magnitude or active and reactive power flows at either end of the branch.

-The state estimation may not converge if measurements include bad data.
-Therefore, it is necessary to remove bad data prior to the estimation process.
-This problem is solved in pandapower with a $\chi^2$ test and a normalized residual test \cite{abur2004power}.
-A $\chi^2$ test is able to identify the probability that bad measurements exist in the measurement set or if the network topology does not fit the measurement data.
-A normalized residuals test can take information of the $\chi^2$ test, compute the normalized residuals and remove the measurement with the highest residual.
-The cycle is repeated until the bad data check passes or no measurements can be removed any more.

 **Short-Circuit Calculation**<br>

-While short circuit currents are an inherently transient phenomenon, they can be approximated based on a static network model.
-The IEC~60909 standard \cite{iec60909} defines rules to calculate certain characteristic values of the short circuit, such as the initial short circuit current $I_k^{''}$, peak short circuit current $i_p$ or long term SC current $I_k$.
-The calculation of initial sub-transient short circuit currents for symmetrical three-phase short circuits as well as two-phase short circuits  is implemented in pandapower.
-The necessary correction factors are implemented in pandapower according to the standard and are automatically applied in the conversion to the BBM.
-Additional input parameters, which are necessary to calculate internal impedances of external grids or synchronous generators, are defined in the element tables, together with the default parameters.
-The implementation allows modeling power converter elements, such as PV plants or wind parks, as constant current sources according to the 2016 revision of the standard \cite{iec60909}.
+pandapower includes a short-circuit calculation that allows to calculate fault currents for three-phase, two-phase and single phase short-circuits according to the IEC 60909 standard.
+The implementation also allows modeling power converter elements, such as PV plants or wind parks, according to the 2016 revision of the standard.

 **Graph Searches**<br>

-pandapower provides the possibility of graph searches using the Python library NetworkX \cite{networkx} by providing a possibility to translate pandapower networks into NetworkX graphs.
+pandapower provides the possibility of graph searches using the Python library [NetworkX](https://networkx.github.io/) by providing a possibility to translate pandapower networks into NetworkX graphs.
 Once a network is translated into an abstract graph, all graph searches implemented in the NetworkX library can be used to analyze the network structure.
-It is then possible for example to find connected components or cycles in the graph and transfer the results back to pandapower.
-The line length can be translated as edge weight in the graph so that it is possible to find the shortest path between two buses or measure distances between buses in the network.
-The translation of the network into a graph can also be configured depending on the use case.
-For example, lines with open switches are not transferred as edges into the graph by default, since there is no electric connection between those nodes.
-If a graph search is however aimed at the physical, rather than the electrical, structure, it might be desired to include those branches into the translation as well.
-Additionally, pandapower also provides some predefined search algorithms to tackle common graph search problems in electric networks, such as finding all unsupplied buses, finding galvanically connected buses or identifying buses on main or secondary network feeders.
+Additionally, pandapower also provides some predefined search algorithms to tackle common graph search problems in electric networks, such as finding unsupplied buses or identifying buses on main or secondary network feeders.

 ## Tests and Validation